Bukhara, what to see in the jewel of the Silk Road

 Walls of the Ark Fortress in Bukhara

-Inside, you can visit ancient throne rooms, private mosques, and exhibits on the city's history and court life.
-From its walls, you have a privileged view of the Old City, allowing you to understand the scale and urban layout of Bukhara.
-Visiting the Ark is essential to understanding the political and symbolic importance this city held for centuries.
+Inside, visitors can explore former throne rooms, private mosques, and exhibits on the city's history and court life.
+Furthermore, its walls offer a privileged view of the old city, providing a sense of Bukhara's scale and urban layout.

 Vista panorámica a la antigua ciudad de Bujará